tailsdotcom/coding-test-pricing-service/README.md

 Thank you for taking the time to complete our coding test.
 Your challenge is to recreate a hypothetical version of our internal pricing service.

-**Please use Python for this task** - apart from that, you're free to use any framework or library of your choosing.
+You're free to use the language, frameworks and/or libraries of your choice, but through this test we want to see how you think about and solve problems in code so make sure there's a decent chunk of your own code in there.

 Feel free to **spend as much or as little time as you'd like** as long as the specified functionality is complete.
 As a ballpark, the test should take around 90 minutes of development time.